apache/mxnet/example/rnn/bucketing/README.md

 ## Python

-- Generate the PennTreeBank language model by using LSTM:
+- Generate the Sherlock Holmes language model by using LSTM:

   For Python2 (CPU support): can take 2+ hours on AWS-EC2-p2.16xlarge